 Question: In your opinion, what are the most important qualities a hotel front desk clerk should have?

 Explanation: This is a general question the interviewer will ask early in the interview to start the conversation, learn more about your background, and collect information they can use throughout the interview.
-The interviewer is expecting you to talk about the qualities that you have.
+The interviewer is expecting you to talk about the qualities you have.
 This also provides you the opportunity to move the interview in a direction with which you are comfortable.

 Example: “First and foremost, a hotel front desk clerk should be a people person.
 They should enjoy engaging with the public and be service-oriented.
-Their main goal should be to provide the hotel guests with an exceptional experience, which will lead to their satisfaction and recommendations for other guests.
+Their main goal should be to provide hotel guests with an exceptional experience which will lead to their satisfaction and recommendations for other guests.
 They should also be efficient, detail-oriented, and able to work under stressful conditions.”

 Explanation: By asking this question, the interviewer is seeking to confirm that you understand the importance of a front desk clerk.
-It would be best if you talked about being the first face of the hotel each guest encounters, and your ability to influence the guest experience.
+It would be best if you talked about being the first face of the hotel each guest encounters and your ability to influence the guest experience.

-Example: “When a guest first arrives at the hotel, the front desk clerk is likely the first person they encounter.
-It is paramount that the clerk greet guests warmly, setting the expectation that the guests are going to have an enjoyable experience while staying at the hotel.
-They should answer all the guest’s questions, get them checked in quickly and efficiently, then make some recommendations that will enhance the guest’s time while on the property.
+Example: “When a guest first arrives at the hotel, the front desk clerk is likely the first person they will encounter.
+It is paramount that the clerk greets guests warmly, setting the expectation that the guests are going to have an enjoyable experience while staying at the hotel.
+They should answer all of the guest’s questions, get them checked in quickly and efficiently, then make some recommendations that will enhance the guest’s time while on the property.
 They should also offer to assist the guest in any way possible.
-This will make the guests feel warm and welcomed, giving them a favorable first impression of the hotel.”
+This will make guests feel warm and welcomed, giving them a favorable first impression of the hotel.”

-Question: Can you describe how you prioritize your time and duties while working at the front desk during high occupancy periods?
+Question: Can you describe how you prioritize your time and duties while working at the front desk during high-occupancy periods?

 Explanation: This is an operational question which the interviewer will ask to better understand how you go about doing your job.
 Operational questions are best answered briefly and directly, allowing the interviewer to ask follow-up questions if they want to dig deeper into the topic.

-Example: “While at the front desk, my primary responsibility is to work with people who present themselves at a desk.
+Example: “While at the front desk, my primary responsibility is to work with people who present themselves at the desk.
 My full attention needs to be on addressing their needs, answering their questions, and resolving any issues they have.
-The second priority is to handle phone calls, either internal to the property or external contact, who want to make a reservation or have some questions.
-If there are no guests to deal with, I then take time to organize my paperwork, make sure the area I work in is neat and tidy, and to look for other ways I can improve the environment to make a favorable impression on the guests visiting the property.”
+The second priority is to handle phone calls, either internal to the property or external contacts, who want to make a reservation or have questions.
+If there are no guests to deal with, I then take time to organize my paperwork, make sure the area I work in is neat and tidy, and look for other ways I can improve the environment to make a favorable impression on the guests visiting the property.”